 Skip to Content

 JFK's Former D.C.
-Home Is on the Market—Here's Everything We Know About "Marbury House"
+Home Just Sold for $6.125 Million—Here's Everything We Know About "Marbury House"

 Built by a 19th-century Federalist, the space was later home to the First Family.